WebRTC Leaks: What Are They and How Can I Prevent Them?

 A screenshot of the Apple Safari main menu with the Preferences option highlighted.

 2. On the window that pops up, navigate to “Advanced.”
-Check the box that’s next to “Show Develop Menu in Bar.”
+Check the box next to “Show Develop Menu in Bar.”

 A screenshot of the Apple Safari Advanced settings menu showing the option "Show Develop menu in menu bar" checked.